about the artist

 Madeline started her art career as a little girl selling comics to her family members for 25 cents.

-No one told her to stop, so today, she has an art studio at The Cheshire Union, where she also manages the gift shop and gallery.
+No one told her to stop, so today, she has an art studio at The Cheshire Union.
+Here she teaches workshops and manages the gift shop, gallery and classroom.

 Madeline received her BFA at Nazareth College in 2018 and has since worked for several individual artists and organizations such as Albert Paley, Laura Wilder, The New York State Summer School of the Arts, The Print Club of Rochester and The Ontario County Arts Council.